zense/IIITB-StudentKit/docs/clubs.md

 <a href="http://spicmacay.com/" target="_blank">SPIC MACAY</a> (Society for the Promotion of Indian Classical Music and Culture Amongst Youth) is a non-political, nationwide, voluntary movement founded in 1977 by Dr Kiran Seth, Professor-Emeritus at IIT-Delhi who was awarded the ‘Padma Shri’ for his contribution to the arts in 2009.
 It organises programmes of classical music and dance, folk arts, crafts, yoga, classic cinema screenings, heritage walks, etc. inside school and college campuses throughout the world to make students more aware about Indian and world heritage.
 This initiative makes education more holistic and meaningful as it highlights all that is abstract, subtle, inspiring and mystical in the world teaching one to look within oneself.

-Among the events that SPIC MACAY IIIT-B chapter organised in the previous years were the Piano concert by Balázs Fülei (pianist from Hungary), Bihu dance by Shri Ranjit Gogoi and team, Chitravina concert by Sri N Ravikiran and Sitar concert by Shri Gaurav Mazumdar.
+Among the events that SPIC MACAY IIIT Bangalore chapter organised in the previous years were the Piano concert by Balázs Fülei (pianist from Hungary), Bihu dance by Shri Ranjit Gogoi and team, Chitravina concert by Sri N Ravikiran and Sitar concert by Shri Gaurav Mazumdar.
 We also had the rare privilege to host Dr. Kiran Seth during a session on Naad Yoga on the campus.

 The events organised last year include a violin performance by the maestro TN Krishnan, Bharatanatyam performance by P Praveen Kumar and Yamini.